 Long-time followers of my work might remember I was a Canon shooter for nearly 15 years.
 When I decided to switch to mirrorless, I moved to Sony to take advantage of their (at the time) better autofocus system and a few critical lenses that suited my then-current work.
-Namely the Sony 200-600mm G and 14mm f/1.8 GM.
+Namely, the Sony 200-600mm G and 14mm f/1.8 GM, which were unique at the time.

 Why Own Three Camera Brands?